didalik/dak.org.hub/README.md

-# 👷 WARNING: WORK IN PROGRESS 👷 Clone the ДA&amp;K accounts to your Ubuntu box
+# 👷 WARNING: WORK IN PROGRESS 👷 Clone the ДA&amp;K accounts to your Ubuntu box - and get paid!

 Hi there, I'm Дід Alik.
 I have a hobby project called [Stellar Help Exchange](https://github.com/amissine/shex/blob/main/README.md#presentation "Stellar HEX, work in progress").
 Presently, it passes all the integration tests locally.
 In these tests, the project's website interacts with Stellar HEX users - simulated locally - via [Stellar](https://stellar.org/) testnet.